-One of the big problems when writing about the after life or spiritual realms is that no one knows exactly what happens when you die.
+One of the big problems when writing about the after life or spiritual realms is that the afterlife, if there is one, is an unknown quantity.
 An author can’t meet up and interview a spiritual being for research in the way they would, say, a police officer.

 John Milton faced this problem when composing his epic poem “Paradise Lost” – how to write a convincing celestial world?